royalapplications/docs/src/products/royalts/reference/connections/terminal-rebex.md

 #### Implicit CR in LF

 If checked, Royal TS implies a carriage return in every received linefeed.

+### Secure Shell

+#### SSH Remote Command

+In SSH, you don't have to run a general shell session on the server.
+Instead, you can choose to run a single specific command (such as a mail user agent, for example).
+[Replacement tokens](xref:royalts_advanced_tokens) are supported.

+### Custom Terminal

+> [!Note]
+> These settings are only available when **Custom Terminal** is configured on the Terminal Properties page.

+#### Working Directory

+Specify the initial working directory for a Custom Terminal connection.
+[Replacement tokens](xref:royalts_advanced_tokens) and environment variables are supported.

+If the resolved working directory does not exist, Royal TS starts the Custom Terminal using the default working directory and writes a warning to the terminal log.

+#### Environment Variables

+Configure environment variable overrides for a Custom Terminal connection.
+Each entry consists of a **Variable Name** and **Value**.

+Variable names are literal and cannot contain the `=` character.
+Variable values support [replacement tokens](xref:royalts_advanced_tokens) and environment variables, and may contain `=` characters.

+When a variable name is configured more than once, the last configured value replaces the previous value case-insensitively.
+Configured variables are merged with the inherited process environment when the Custom Terminal starts.

+## Royal Terminal

+The **Royal Terminal** page allows you to configure renderer options for connections that use the Royal Terminal renderer.

+> [!Note]
+> Royal Terminal options are only available when the connection is configured to use **Royal Terminal (Experimental)** on the Terminal Properties page.

+#### Ctrl+Wheel Zoom

+Allows changing the font size with Ctrl + mouse wheel.

+#### Ligatures

+Uses OpenType ligatures when text shaping is enabled.

+#### Sixel Graphics

+Renders sixel image graphics sent by terminal applications.

+#### Text Shaping

+Improves rendering for complex scripts and bidirectional text.

+#### Text Shaping Engine

+Selects the text shaping pipeline used for terminal text rendering.

+- **HarfBuzz**
+- **Pretext**

+#### Text Highlighting

+Controls how Terminal Settings text highlighting rules are applied.

+- **Static (cached)**
+- **Real time**
+- **Disabled**

 ## ![](/r2023/images/RoyalTS/Plugins/Connections/TerminalRebex/SVG_PageSecurity_32.svg#img_header) Security